 You can learn more about Map Your Neighborhood by emailing Study Circles.

-In a disaster, the neighbors living around you are your most immediate source of help.
+In a disaster, the neighbors around you are your most immediate source of help.
 Traditional 911 responders (police, fire, medical, and utility) are quickly overwhelmed by demand.
-Knowing what to do in the first hour (the golden hour) of a disaster response may save a life, reduce the severity of injuries, and reduce the amount of damage that you, your family and neighbors sustain.
+Knowing what to do in the first hour (the golden hour) of a disaster response may save a life, reduce the severity of injuries, and reduce the damage you, your family, and your neighbors sustain.

 Objectives accomplished during a 90-minute neighborhood meeting include:

 - Learn the 9 Steps to take immediately following a disaster to secure your home and protect your neighborhood.

 - Identify each neighbor's skills and equipment that are useful in effective disaster response.